-The government-led (PPP model) diagnostic involves diagnostic players entering into a public-private-partnership agreement with the government to provide specific diagnostic services (pathology, radiology or both) for a specific concession period at predefined rates.
+• Government-led (PPP model) diagnostic is an emerging trend in the country concession period at predefined rates.
 The government-led PPP model for diagnostic is meant to improve health facilities and facilitate accessible healthcare to all, especially to the bottom of the pyramid.
 In a PPP model, government contributions can vary from providing land lease, upfront capital infusion, to giving financial concessions on the capital infused by the private players, rent-free land and captive customers.
 Players with established track records and most competitive prices have the chances of winning such PPP tenders.
 As a provider, the government can contribute towards building infrastructure and managing operations of hospitals and diagnostic centres and, as a payer, it can pay for healthcare services provided by the private sector.
 The concession period for such agreements is generally long term, for a duration of 10 years.
 Entities such as Krsnaa Diagnostics operate primarily on a PPP model, which represents a market opportunity of ₹95 billion to ₹100 billion as of Fiscal 2021.
 Players who have multi-regional presence and players who have a regional presence are also involved in the PPP model.
 Amongst these players, Krsnaa Diagnostics has the largest presence in the diagnostic PPP space in India.